GilleM/Memory-game/README.md

 ### Typography

 Google font _'Hachi Maru Pop'_, used as a main font, looked fun and inviting.
-It has _sans-serif_ as a back fall.
+It has _sans-serif_ as a fall back.

 ### Imagery